-Installation (local python)#
+Installation (local python)

 Warning

-1. Connecting to the virtual data lake#
+1. Connecting to the engine

-Overview of certificates and files involved#
+Overview of certificates and files involved

 Before you begin this process, it is useful to understand what each of the files do.